DenisGorbachev/playbook-of-programming/README.md

   1. User has provided all use cases OR User can't provide more use cases because he's tired.

 ## Write a story

+Convert a vague use case to a specific story:

+1. Validate each line:
+  1. Start with actor name.
+  1. Use present simple tense.

 ## Write a function